monkstone/The-Nature-of-Code-Examples/chp5_physicslibraries/box2d/README.md

 ###Note 10 November 2014

 These examples were created for the [pbox2d gem][] version 0.2.0 which is only loosely based on Dan Shiffmans Box2D for processing.
-The main difference being that parameters are no set using hash entry, allowing a more ruby-like experience as with Dan Shiffmans there is incomplete support for jbox2d functionality, but there is scope to extend it.
+The main difference being that parameters are set using hash entry, allowing a more ruby-like experience as with Dan Shiffmans there is incomplete support for jbox2d functionality, but there is scope to extend it.

 ### Using pbox2d in some more detail
 You should have ruby-processing and the pbox2d gem installed, from your processing sketch `require` pbox2d